gamblevore/speedie/Documentation/Message.md

     [(id: "bk103"), (id: "bk104"), (id: "bk105")]

 Wonderful!
-And with this: `booksearch.spd books.xml --author=COrets --description=London`
+And with this: `booksearch.spd books.xml --author=Corets --description=London`

 We further filter it down to only one book.
 Perfect.